Account model

 ```

-**Funding a wallet:** Send crypto directly to the wallet's `address`, or use the on-ramp flows (cash-in today; virtual accounts and deposit addresses in early access) to convert fiat.
+**Funding a wallet:** Send crypto directly to the wallet's `address`, or use the on-ramp flows (cash-in, virtual accounts, deposit addresses) to convert fiat.

 **Multiple wallets:** A customer can have more than one wallet, for different currencies, use cases, or segregation needs.